tomsWebConsulting/twcsl/v7.1/Member Area Sign In Dialog Change/README.md

 ## accountFrameCallback Example

-You can optionally create a [callback][7] function for further custom processing of the sign in dialog.
+You can optionally create a [callback][7] function to further customize the processing of the sign in dialog.

 Following is example code.
 Place your callback before the member area sign in